batwalrus76/fulbright-nehru-workshop/13-shells-environment-variables/lecture-slides-13-01.md

 # Aliases

-- Basically they all you to alias a complex command into an executable name
+- Basically they allow you to alias a complex command into an executable name
 - The name of the executable can be anything but often very short and easily understood
 - The command can pretty much be any executable with args and even multiple commands piped together
 - The syntax to create an alias is `alias name="command(s) with args"`